franceswalker@thefoodinto

 Not only is water drawn into the gut but the lactose travels through the gut in large amounts and makes it to the large intestine part where we have the most gut microbes.

-These microbes LOVE lactose and they will very rapidly ferment the lactose which results in loads of gas such as hydrogen, methane and carbon dioxide being produced in a short period of time.
 The extra gas and the extra water can stretch our gut wall and trigger the stretch receptors in the gut wall.
 The receptors send a message to our brain which is interpreted as pain.

 30 minutes to 4 hours of eating or drinking a lactose rich food or drink may result in a speedy exit to the bathroom accompanied by: